Genome

-With advancements in technology that could handle sequencing of the many repetitive sequences found in human DNA that were not fully uncovered by the original Human Genome Project study, scientists reported the first end-to-end human genome sequence in March, 2022.

-Origin of term
+Origin of the term

 The term genome was created in 1920 by Hans Winkler, professor of botany at the University of Hamburg, Germany.
-The Oxford Dictionary and the Online Etymology Dictionary suggest the name is a blend of the words gene and chromosome.
+The website Oxford Dictionaries and the Online Etymology Dictionary suggest the name is a blend of the words gene and chromosome.
 However, see omics for a more thorough discussion.
 A few related -ome words already existed, such as biome and rhizome, forming a vocabulary into which genome fits systematically.